 20.1) The Kininigen Free Court of Arbitration shall, in every stage of the proceedings, strive for an amicable settlement of the dispute or of individual points in dispute.

 20.2) If the dispute is settled by compromise, the Kininigen Free Arbitration Court may reduce the fees.

-20.3) At the request of the parties, the Kininigen Free Arbitration Court shall record the settlement in the form of an award with agreed wording, provided that the content of the settlement is not contrary to public order.
+20.3) At the request of the parties, the Kininigen Free Arbitration Court records the settlement in the form of an arbitration award with the agreed wording.

 20.4) An award with agreed wording shall be made in accordance with section 21 and shall state that the award is a final award.

 21.1) Unless otherwise agreed by the parties, in proceedings with more than one arbitrator, any decision shall be taken by majority vote.

 21.2) The arbitration award must be made in writing and duly signed by the sole arbitrator or arbitrators.
 In arbitration proceedings with more than one arbitrator, the signatures of the majority of all members of the arbitral tribunal are sufficient, provided the reason for a missing signature is stated.

 21.3) The award shall state the reasons on which it is based, unless the parties have agreed otherwise or it is an award with agreed wording.

 21.4) The judgments must be signed by all judges.
 Each party must be served with a court-certified copy of the original.
 Since the judgment represents a legal and enforceable title, there is only ever a single original to prevent misuse.
 The first plaintiff always receives the original of the judgment.
 Other plaintiffs and the defendant(s) will be served with a court-certified copy.
 After the defendant's debt to the plaintiff has been fully settled, the original title must be handed over to the defendant in exchange for a copy to discharge the defendant in order to prevent unlawful trading or double collection or other misuse of a title.